 Prior to World War I, Lewis Reed’s love of automobiles led him to becoming a chauffeur.
 Chauffeurs were not only trained to be proficient with their driving skills, but they also had to keep the luxury automobiles in tip top shape which is where his mechanic training would have come into play.
 Many of the first chauffeurs came from a mechanic’s background — a vital skill in the early days of motoring.

-With photography for a hobby, one that began even before automobiles were around Montgomery County, he had amassed a large library of photographs of buildings, farm carts drawn by oxen, and other historic spots in Montgomery County.
+Before opening his Dodge dealership in 1915, Lewis Reed was one of the earliest and most prolific photographers in Montgomery County.
+At the turn of the century, before automobiles were even around, he amassed a large library of photographs of buildings, farm carts drawn by oxen, and other historic spots in Montgomery County.
+He had a darkroom in his house — in the kitchen, to be exact — and worked at night to develop the negatives.
 Lewis Reed expanded his hobby to include movies, and made them not only of his family, but on his trips to various parts of the world.
 He also enjoyed pheasant hunting in South Dakota and camping and fishing at Popes Head Creek in Maryland.

 Lewis Reed understood automobiles.
 He knew how they worked and how to fix them.
 He loved cars and anything associated with them.
 Prior to World War I, Lewis Reed’s love of automobiles led him to becoming a chauffeur.
 Chauffeurs were not only trained to be proficient with their driving skills, but they also had to keep the luxury automobiles in tip top shape which is where his mechanic training – a vital skill in the early days of motoring – would have come into play.